 The Tribe shall review a person's prior activities, criminal record, if any, and reputation, habits and associations to make a finding concerning the eligibility of a key employee or primary management official for employment in a gaming operation.
-If the Tribe determines that employment of the person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming, a tribal gaming operation shall not employ that person in a key employee or primary management official position.
+If the Tribe determines that employment of the person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances dangers of unsuitable, unfair or illegal practices and methods and activities in the conduct of gaming, a tribal gaming operation shall not employ that person in a key employee or primary management official position.

-- E. Procedures for Forwarding Applications and Reports for Key Employees and Primary Management Officials to the National Indian Gaming Commission - 1.
-When a key employee or primary management official begins work at a gaming operation authorized by this ordinance, the Tribe shall forward to the National Indian Gaming Commission a completed application for employment and conduct the background investigation and make the determination referred to in subsection D of this section.
+E. Procedures for Forwarding Applications and Reports for Key Employees and Primary Management Officials to the National Indian Gaming Commission

+1. When a key employee or primary management official begins work at a gaming operation authorized by this ordinance, the Tribe shall forward to the National Indian Gaming Commission a completed application for employment and conduct the background investigation and make the determination referred to in subsection D of this section.
-- 2. The Tribe shall forward the report referred to in subsection F of this section to the National Indian Gaming Commission within 60 days after an employee begins work or within 60 days of the approval of this ordinance by the Chairman of the National Indian Gaming Commission. - 3.
-The gaming operation shall not employ as a key employee or primary management official a person who does not have a license after 90 days. - F. Report to the National Indian Gaming Commission - 1.
-Pursuant to the procedures set out in subsection E of this section, the Tribe shall prepare and forward to the National Indian Gaming Commission an investigative report on each background investigation.
-An investigative report shall include all of the following: - a.
-Steps taken in conducting a background investigation; - b.
-Results obtained: - c.
-Conclusions reached; and - d.
-The bases for those conclusions. - 2.
-The Tribe shall submit, with the report, a copy of the eligibility determination made under subsection D of this section. - 3.
-If a license is not issued to an applicant, the Tribe: - a.
-Shall notify the National Indian Gaming Commission; and - b.
-May forward copies of its eligibility determination and investigative report (if any) to the National Indian Gaming Commission for inclusion in the Indian Gaming Individuals Records System. - 4.
-With respect to key employees and primary management officials, the Tribe shall retain applications for employment and reports (if any) of background investigations for inspection by the Chairman of the National Indian Gaming Commission or his or her designee for no less than three (3) years from the date of termination of employment. - G. Granting a Gaming License - 1.
-If, within a thirty (30) day period after the National Indian Gaming Commission receives a report, the National Indian Gaming Commission notifies the tribe that it has no objection to the issuance of a license pursuant to a license application filed by a key employee or a primary management official for whom the tribe has provided an application and investigative report to the National Indian Gaming Commission, the Tribe may issue a license to such applicant.

-- 2. The Tribe shall respond to a request for additional information from the Chairman of the National Indian Gaming Commission concerning a key employee or a primary management official who is the subject of a report.
-Such a request shall suspend the 30-day period under paragraph G. 1. of this section until the Chairman of the National Indian Gaming Commission receives the additional information. - 3.
-If, within the thirty (30) day period described above, the National Indian Gaming Commission provides the Tribe with a statement itemizing objections to the issuance of a license to a key employee or to a primary management official for whom the Tribe has provided an application and investigative report to the National Indian Gaming Commission, the Tribe shall reconsider the application, taking into account the objections itemized by the National Indian Gaming Commission.
-The Tribe shall make the final decision whether to issue a license to such applicant.

-H. License Suspension
+2. The Tribe shall forward the report referred to in subsection F of this section to National Indian Gaming Commission within 60 days after an employee begins work or within 60 days of the approval of this ordinance by the Chairman of the National Indian Gaming Commission.

+3. The gaming operation shall not employ as a key employee or primary management official a person who does not have a license after 90 days.

+F. Report to the National Indian Gaming Commission

+1. Pursuant to the procedures set out in subsection E of this section, the Tribe shall prepare and forward to the National Indian Gaming Commission an investigative report on each background investigation.
+An investigative report shall include all of the following:

+- a.
+Steps taken in conducting a background investigation;

+- b.
+Results obtained;

+- c.
+Conclusions reached; and

+- d.
+The base for those conclusions

+2. The Tribe shall submit, with the report, a copy of the eligibility determination made under subsection D of this section.

+- 3. Document the disposition of all potential problem areas noted and disqualifying information obtained.

+- E. An investigative report setting for the following:

+- Steps taken in conducting the background investigation;

+- 2. Results obtained;

+- 3. Conclusions reached;

+- 4. The bases for those conclusions.

+- ٠į.

-- 1. If, after the issuance of a gaming license, the Tribe receives from the National Indian Gaming Commission reliable information indicating that a key employee or a primary management official is not eligible for employment under subsection D. above, the Tribe shall suspend such license and shall notify in writing the licensee of the suspension and the proposed revocation. - 2.
-The Tribe shall notify the licensee of a time and a place for a hearing on the proposed revocation of a license. - 3.
-After a revocation hearing, the Tribe shall decide to revoke or to reinstate a gaming license.
+2. The Tribe shall notify the licensee of a time and a place for a hearing on the proposed revocation of a license.

+3. After a revocation hearing, the Tribe shall decide to revoke or to reinstate a gaming license.
 The Tribe shall notify the National Indian Gaming Commission of its decision.